lowea17/NFL-Big-Data-Bowl-2026-Patience-Score-Code-/README.md

 To reproduce the results, open and run in Kaggle: notebooks/patience-score-submission.ipynb

-Before running, you need to download the Dataset we used and upload it into a created dataset in your Kaggle Workbook by clicking "add input" and naming it full-dataset, then uploading the file into it:
+Before running, you need to download the Dataset we used and upload it into a created dataset in your Kaggle Workbook by clicking "add input" and naming it full-dataset, then uploading the file into it.

-The dataset is available as a GitHub release in this repository or through the link below [Download FINISHED_MasterSheet.1.xlsx](https://github.com/lowea17/NFL-Big-Data-Bowl-2026-Patience-Score-Code-/releases/latest)
+The file is available as a GitHub release in this repository or through the link below [Download FINISHED_MasterSheet.1.xlsx](https://github.com/lowea17/NFL-Big-Data-Bowl-2026-Patience-Score-Code-/releases/latest)
 -------------------------------------------------------------------------------------------------------------------------------
 Abstract